ModelTC/TFMQ-DM/README.md

 ## News

+* **2024/4/5**: 🌟 Our paper has been selected as a highlight at CVPR 2024 (only top 11.9% out of over 2719 accepted papers)! 🎉 Cheers!

 * **2024/3/31**: 🔥 We release our Python code for quantizing all the models presented in our paper.
 Have a try!

 * **2024/2/27**: 🌟 Our paper has been accepted by CVPR2024! 🎉 Cheers!